Health and Safety

 Masks protect the wearer from illness and protect others by preventing the wearer from spreading disease if they are asymptomatic, pre-symptomatic, or do not realize they are sick.
 Mask use is particularly important when physical distancing or other prevention strategies cannot be maintained.

-Due to the circulating and highly contagious Delta variant, the CDC and American Academy of Pediatrics (AAP) strongly recommends the wearing of masks while indoors, regardless of vaccination status.
+Due to the circulating and highly contagious Delta and Omicron variants, the CDC and American Academy of Pediatrics (AAP) strongly recommends the wearing of masks while indoors, regardless of vaccination status.

 Face shields and acrylic barriers will be available to staff as needed.